sanjay-72/Node-JS-App-in-AWS-EC2/README.md

 This command will print the git version in the terminal.

+## Step 3: Cloning the code from repository and running it.
 Run below command to clone the code repository from Github:

 ```bash